 Due to high unemployment rates the welfare state has come under pressure in Germany during recent years, as it has in other European states.
 In 2004 and 2005 significant reforms in the welfare system were implemented which also affected parts of social insurance.

-Our results show that changing parameters of eligibility, claims and financing will directly influence the spatial income distribution.
+Our results show that changing parameters of eligibility, claims and financing will directly influence the spatial income distribution (see also Blos and Schwengler 2007).
 On the other hand, despite the recent upturn in the economy, economic differences between the regions, especially between eastern and western Germany, will remain.
-In this context further research based on data for 2005 and later years will show whether the stabilising function of social insurance has improved or not.
+In this context further research based on data for 2005 and later years will show, whether the stabilising function of social insurance has improved or not.